mwojnars/hypertag/docs/index.md

   which is not possible otherwise.
 This can be used, for example, to directly invoke tag expansion, like in `%div('this is body')`, passing a plain-text _body_ string and skipping the creation of an intermediate DOM as would be the case if a full-blown [tagged block](#tagged-blocks) were used.
-  Inside expressions, tags are callable.
-They behave like functions (the call invokes tag expansion) and can be passed positional and keyword arguments, which are interpreted as tag attributes; the first postitional argument is always interpreted as a _body_ attribute, even for a void tag.
+  Inside expressions, tags are callable (the call invokes tag expansion) and can be passed positional and keyword arguments, which are interpreted as tag attributes; the first postitional argument is always interpreted as a _body_ attribute, even for a void tag.